Being a nomad isn't easy, but that's what life has given to me. I

 Programmer, Developer, and Engineer are similar roles, though the

-On the other hand, Programming, Development, and Engineering refer to their activity.
+hand, Programming, Development, and Engineering refer to their